ibm-cloud-docs/CDN/rules-and-naming-conventions.md

 # Rules and Naming Conventions

-## What are the rules for the Hostname?
+## What are the rules for the CDN Hostname?
-The `Hostname` input string **must**:
+The CDN `Hostname` input string **must**:
   * consist of alphanumeric characters
   * be less than 254 characters
   * end with a valid top-level domain name
   * must **not** contain more than 10 labels
   * must **not** end in `cdnedge.bluemix.net` (that ending is used for CNAMES and is reserved)

 Please refer to RFC 1035, section 2.3.4 for more details.

+Furthermore, we highly recommend using a fully-qualified domain name as your CDN Hostname.
+Choose a name of the form 'www.example.com' rather than a root domain name (also referred as Zone Apex or Naked domain), of the form 'example.com'.
+You'll need to create a CNAME Record for the CDN Hostname you use, and the DNS RFC 1033 requires the root domain record to be an A Record, not a CNAME.
+Further clarification is provided in RFC 2181, section 10.1

 ## What are the custom CNAME naming conventions?
 The `CNAME` input string must adhere to the following rules: